chef/chef-web-docs/content/config_rb_supermarket.md

 :   A string that is used as a key to authenticate Fieri.
 Default value:
     `nil`

-Github
+GitHub
 ------

-Use these settings to integrate Supermarket with Github.
+Use these settings to integrate Supermarket with GitHub.

-As a Supermarket feature, Github must be enabled via the `default['supermarket']['features']` option.
+As a Supermarket feature, GitHub must be enabled via the `default['supermarket']['features']` option.

 `default['supermarket']['github_access_token']`

-:   The access token created from your Github account.
+:   The access token created from your GitHub account.
 Default value:
     `nil`.

 `default['supermarket']['github_key']`

 :   The application client ID that is used to authenticate Supermarket
-    to Github.
+    to GitHub.
 Default value: `nil`.

 `default['supermarket']['github_secret']`

 :   The application client secret that is used to authenticate
-    Supermarket to Github.
+    Supermarket to GitHub.
 Default value: `nil`.

 Google Analytics
 ----------------